RoeeDev/lets-travel/README.md

 Front-End: Bootstrap, FlexBox, Emmet, jQuery, and more.
 Back-End: Node.js with Express framework, REST API principles, Ajax and more.

-In addition during the course I made 8 more small projects mainly to specialize and gain experience with HTML, CSS and JS.
+In addition during the course I produced 8 additional small projects mainly to specialize and gain experience with HTML, CSS and JavaScript.
 I hope you'll like it!